-- The pattern doesn’t stipulate this but I realised that by adding a very narrow seam tape around the underbust curved seams, it helps to keep a good bust shape when you stuff the finished form and prevents over-stretching of the seam.
+- I decided to add a very narrow seam tape around the underbust curved seams, it helps to keep a good bust shape when you stuff the finished form and prevents over-stretching of the seam.

 - Clip all curved seams thoroughly.
 It really does help.

 - I found the shoulders the hardest part to stuff because you’re up to your armpits trying to get the stuffing in, but take your time as it’s worth getting a good shoulder line.

 - Stuff the bust area fairly firmly.